Emotional Reinier breaks down in Real Madrid presentation

 "Tomorrow [Wednesday] we will be very well together again and I will be ready for Sunday."

-Reinier could make his debut at home to Segunda B1's bottom side San Sebastian de los Reyes on Sunday, with Castilla – who are eighth – hoping to close in on the play-off spots.
+Reinier could make his debut at home to Segunda B1's bottom side San Sebastian de los Reyes on Monday (AEDT), with Castilla – who are eighth – hoping to close in on the play-off spots.